 Photography: Be yourself and find your own style

 Not only do we feel happier, more at ease if we don’t have to try to be somebody else.
 Of course, we can – and should – learn from each other.
 But that doesn’t mean to go out and try to please somebody else or follow a particular trend that is popular.
 Express yourself!
 We see underwater photography and videography as an endless ocean – so to speak – where our creativity can swim frenetically and freely (Yoeri’s interpretation and Nicki’s „Photo series: Waves of energy“).

 Devocean Pictures: Our approach

-We try to do the same, in and outside the water.
+We try to do the same, in and outside of the water.
 Devocean Pictures is a journey that will never end.
 The website is reflecting our vision and will keep on growing, improving, connecting, changing, reaching out, reflecting and featuring different ideas, projects and people.
 Far from perfect, but very personal, honest, interested and passionate in diving as well as photography, videography and the (underwater) world beyond.